kate-skorija/BakeryTracker.Solution/README.md

   * Input: *User clicks "Add a new vendor"*
   * Output: User is taken to a form to add a new vendor

-**Behavior**: Program will return user to the vendor list page after submission of the vendor form.
+**Behavior**: Program will return user to the homepage after submission of the vendor form.
   * Input: *User submits new vendor form*
-  * Output: User is taken to vendor list page
+  * Output: User is taken to the homepage

-**Behavior**: Program will have a detail page for each vendor that list that vendor's orders.
+**Behavior**: Program will have a detail page for each vendor that lists that vendor's orders.
   * Input: *User clicks "Suzie's Cafe"*
   * Output: User is taken to a page with a list of Suzie's Cafe's orders